PhbsSmn/TightenYourNugetPackages/docs/05-DEPENDENCY-CHAIN-ATTACK.md

 Only pay attention that we now need to clear our local cache first otherwise it will still successfully resolve the 1.0.5 version.

 And restart the solution, if the force restore is now requested it will resolve the one from our private repo ignoring the one from the public repo.

+## What if I detect that I was using a faulty package in my application?
+Make sure the erase all local caches where this solution has been build in the company.
+Most likely you have been breached, I don't speak from experience now but with my investigation I would suggest the following steps:
+1. Raise awareness to the people in charge so that they can inform the stakeholders.
+2. Clean your local cache and from all the devices where it was build.
+3. Make a hotfix for all your environments where the appliaction is running for most of us this is a push your CI/CD server, also here if it was using a shared cache make sure to clean it.
+4. Try to know more about the package that was corrupted maybe you find clues what was targeted.
+If this package came from a public source inform this source about report this package as well.